 What aircraft will be used?

 Virgin's Brisbane-Tokyo/Haneda route will use an Airbus A330 fitted with 20 business class suites and 255 economy seats (including eight Economy X seats).
+At least four of these jets have fast international satellite WiFi fitted, as of December 2019.

 CEO of Virgin Australia, Paul Scurrah, revealed that the Melbourne-Hong Kong route will be suspended in 2020, with this Airbus A330 now being free to start the Brisbane-Tokyo service in late March 2020.